 The RE20 exhibits no proximity effect, has excellent plosive protection and has low sensitivity (that’s a good thing).

 The Electro-Voice RE20 minimizes pops and sibilance for podcasting, even at close range, which helps minimize distractions and keep your audience focused.

 The RE20 is a podcasting favorite for a reason.
 It sounds great; it has an even frequency response and requires minimal tweaking to make it “sound just right.”

 Best: Shure SM7B Dynamic Microphone

-This cardioid broadcast dynamic microphone is extremely popular in modern podcasts and has become the microphone that all other podcast and broadcast microphones are compared to.
+This cardioid broadcast dynamic microphone is extremely popular in modern podcasts and has become the microphone that all other podcasts and broadcast microphones are compared to.
 The warm tone of the Shure SM7B and inherent noise rejection make it absolutely perfect as a podcast microphone.

 The Shure SM7B has an adjustable yoke mount that is easy to position exactly where you want it in your studio.

-The integrated pop filter effectively eliminates plosives (“p” and “b” sounds), meaning you can speak comfortably without worrying about perfect mic position.
+The integrated pop filter effectively eliminates plosives (“p” and “b” sounds), meaning you can speak comfortably without worrying about the perfect mic position.

 The internal air suspension of the SM7B reduces mechanical noises and rejects electrical interference that can be commonly found in podcast studios with laptops, phones, and other playback devices nearby.